How to Find Out If Someone Left You Money After They Died

 Talk to their attorney

 This process is easier than writing a Letter of Administration.
 However, this is only feasible if you are a close relative of the deceased.
+If contact with the attorney is impracticable, certain jurisdictions permit a request for probate information from court clerks who possess official Will and estate files and records.

 Go online